artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>helmets and breastplates, gleaming, polished bright.” <cite>(13.259–65)</cite></p>
 </blockquote>

-When Patroclus leads the Myrmidons into battle, Achilles says a prayer to Zeus that asking for his safety, and his armor back:
+When Patroclus leads the Myrmidons into battle, Achilles prays to Zeus for his safety and for his armor’s return:

 <blockquote class="poetry">
 <p>“But once he repels the roaring onslaught from the ships</p>